7 Ways Mindfulness Can Heal Diet Obsession

 2. Listen to Your Body for Clues About Food Sensitivities

 It’s almost shocking how little connection we now have between our bodies and our minds.
-For example, not many people would consider that their debilitating migraine could be linked to a meal they had that contained MSG 72 hours prior.
-I read a lot of stories about how people have cured themselves of chronic pain just by realizing that gluten was causing inflammation in their bodies and removing it from their diets.
+For example, not many people would consider that their debilitating migraine could be linked to a meal they had that contained MSG a few hours prior.

 Unfortunately, there are still many people who fail to see the connection between diet and chronic conditions.
-Our bodies are not stupid.
-They give us a lot of clues as to what might be going on.
 We need to listen to our bodies for clues about foods that are not right for us.
 For example, not many people are aware that acne is a negative reaction to dairy.
 Also, people with a sensitivity to gluten may experience bloating after meals.